Employee Termination Letter: A Complete Guide with Templates & Samples

 1. Termination due to performance issues

-What is termination for performance issues?
+What is termination for performance Issues?
 Termination for performance issues occurs when an employee's ongoing performance issues have failed to meet the company’s expectations and led to termination, despite previous intervention efforts.

-When do we use an termination letter template for performance issues?
+When do we use an employee termination letter template for performance issues?
 This is for cases where there is documented evidence of performance concerns, attempted remediation through performance improvement plans, and formal discussions about expectations.

-Employee Termination Letter Sample for Termination of Employment Due To Performance Issues
+Template for Termination of Employment Due To Performance Issues

 [Date]